projectsveltos/sveltos/docs/features/labels_management.md

 ---
 ## Classifier - Automatically Manage Cluster Labels and Add-Ons

-Sveltos provides users with the power to decide which add-ons should get deployed to which clusters programmatically by the use of a ClusterSelector.
+Sveltos provides users with the power to decide which add-ons should get deployed to which clusters programmatically by the use of a `ClusterSelector`.
 Sometimes the versions of the required and needed add-ons depend on the cluster's runtime state.
-This is where the Sveltos Classifier comes into play.
+This is where the Sveltos `Classifier` comes into play.

-With the Classifier, Sveltos can be configured to automatically update the cluster labels based on the cluster runtime state.
+With the `Classifier`, Sveltos can be configured to automatically update the cluster labels based on the cluster runtime state.
 As the runtime state changes, the cluster labels are automatically updated.
-This ensures that the appropriate ClusterProfile instances match the specified clusters, leading to an automatic upgrade of the Kubernetes add-ons.
+This makes sure the right `ClusterProfile` instances match the chosen clusters.
+Then, it allows automatic upgrades of the Kubernetes add-ons.

-Once the Classifier is deployed in the management cluster, it is distributed to each cluster, and a Sveltos service running in each managed cluster monitors the cluster runtime state.
-As soon as a match is found, information is transmitted back to the management cluster, and the cluster labels are appropriately updated by Sveltos.
+Once the `Classifier` is deployed in the **management** cluster, it is distributed to each cluster.
+A Sveltos service runs in every managed cluster to monitor the cluster's runtime state.
+As soon as a match is detected, the information is transmitted back to the management cluster, and the cluster labels are appropriately updated by Sveltos.

-By combining the Classifier with the ClusterProfiles, Sveltos can monitor the runtime status of each cluster, update the cluster labels when the cluster runtime state changes, and deploy, upgrade the Kubernetes add-ons accordingly.
+Sveltos can track each cluster's runtime status by combining the `Classifier` with the `ClusterProfile` resource.
+When the cluster's state changes, it updates the cluster labels and manages the deployment and upgrade of Kubernetes add-ons as needed.

 ![Classifier in action](../assets/classifier.gif)

 ## Use Case: Upgrade Helm Charts when Kubernetes Cluster is Upgraded

-Suppose you are managing several Kubernetes clusters with different versions and you want to deploy the below points:
+Suppose we are managing several Kubernetes clusters with different versions, and we want to deploy the points below.

 1. OPA Gatekeeper version 3.10.0 in any Kubernetes cluster whose version is >= v1.25.0
-2. OPA Gatekeeper version 3.9.0 in any Kubernetes cluster whose version is >= v1.24.0 && < v1.25.0
+1. OPA Gatekeeper version 3.9.0 in any Kubernetes cluster whose version is >= v1.24.0 && < v1.25.0

 ### Management Cluster

-#### ClusterProfiles
+#### ClusterProfile

 !!! example ""
     ```yaml